 - Fergusson DM, McLeod GFH, Horwood LJ.
-Childhood sexual abuse and adult developmental outcomes: Findings from a 30-year longitudinal study in New Zealand Child Abuse & Neglect.
+Childhood sexual abuse and adult developmental outcomes – findings from a 30-year longitudinal study in NZ Child Abuse & Neglect.
 2013 Sept; 37(4): 664–674.

 - Post-traumatic stress disorder management National Institute for Health Care and Excellence, UK, 2005

 - Sexual violence research and data Ministry of Justice, NZ

 - Latest crime survey reveals surprising high levels of unreported sexual violence Ministry of Justice, NZ, 2020